Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Class-Dependent Temperatures (CDT)

 \section{Class-Dependent Temperatures (CDT)}

 We present a novel approach to learn a ConvNet classifier with class-imbalanced data, inspired by our observations of feature deviation.
-Specifically, according to \autoref{ssec:analysis}, feature deviation makes the diagonal decision values of minor classes (see \autoref{fig:3}) drop significantly from the training data to the test data.
-For test instances of some minor classes (e.g., class $c=9$), the diagonal values are close to or even lower than some of the off-diagonal values, making it hard to classify them correctly.
+Specifically, according to \autoref{ssec:analysis}, feature deviation makes the diagonal decision values of minor classes (see \autoref{fig:3} (a)) drop significantly from the training data to the test data.
+For test instances of some minor classes (e.g., class $c=9$ and $c=10$), the diagonal values are close to or even lower than some of the off-diagonal values, making it hard to classify them correctly.

 One way to remedy this issue is to prevent feature deviation, which, however, appears difficult based on our earlier studies.
-We therefore take an alternative way, seeking to design a training objective that can compensate for the effect of feature deviation (i.e., reduced diagonal decision values) so that the diagonal decision values for all the classes can be similar in testing.
-To this end, we propose to \emph{make the training process aware of feature deviation by simulating it directly on the training instances.} Observing that feature deviation decreases decision values, we \emph{artificially} reduce the decision values $\vw_c^\top f_{\vtheta}(\vx)$ of a training instance by a factor (temperature) $a_c$, resulting in a new training objective
+We therefore take an alternative way, seeking to design a training objective that can \emph{compensate for the effect of feature deviation} --- \ie, compensate for the reduced diagonal decision values of minor classes in testing --- so that the learned classifier can classify minor class data correctly.

-We set $a_c$ inversely proportionally to the number of training instances $N_c$ ---- i.e., minor classes have larger $a_c$ --- reflecting the fact that minor classes suffer larger feature deviation.
-Training a ConvNet classifier to minimize \autoref{eq:margin} therefore forces $\vw_c^\top f_{\vtheta} (\vx)$ to be larger by a factor of $a_c$ for $\vx$ belonging to class $c$, so as to compensate for the effect of feature deviation.
-We set $a_c = \left(\frac{N_{\max}}{N_c}\right)^\gamma$, in which $\gamma\geq 0$ is a hyperparameter and $N_{\max}$ is the largest number of training instances of a class in $D_\text{tr}$.
-That is, $a_c=1$ for the (most) major class and $a_c>1$ for the other classes if $\gamma>0$.
-When $\gamma=0$, we recover the conventional ERM objective.
+To this end, we propose to \emph{make the training process aware of feature deviation, by simulating the effect of feature deviation directly on the training instances.} Observing that feature deviation decreases decision values, we \emph{artificially} reduce the decision values $\vw_c^\top f_{\vtheta}(\vx)$ of a training instance by a factor (temperature) $a_c$, resulting in a new objective

-To apply the learned classifier to test instances, which suffer \emph{real} feature deviation, we then remove the \emph{artificial} factor $a_c$ and apply \autoref{eq:test}; i.e., $\hat{y} = \argmax_{c} \vw_c^\top f_{\vtheta} (\vx)$.
+We set $a_c$ inversely proportionally to the number of training instances $N_c$ --- i.e., minor classes have larger $a_c$ --- reflecting the fact that minor classes suffer larger feature deviation.
+Training a ConvNet classifier to minimize \autoref{eq:margin} therefore forces $\vw_c^\top f_{\vtheta} (\vx)$ to be enlarged by a factor of $a_c$ for $\vx$ belonging to class $c$, so as to compensate for the effect of feature deviation that will occur on the test data.